seng438-winter-2022/seng438-a1-3010-manp/seng438-assignment-1--report.md

 Both the manual and exploratory testing was done in pairs.
 One member had the responsibility of finding the bugs while the other person recorded the findings in the backlog.
 We shared our findings with each other and we verified our findings by running the application again and producing that bug.
 This strategy ensured that we were able to find all possible bugs in the application.
 We used the backlog tool to organize our findings and make appropriate edits as needed to ensure all possible bugs are noted and discussed among the team.
 The backlog tool was effectively used as it showed the issues that have been resolved and issues that are yet to be resolved in the version 1.1.
 There was some ambiguity on the status assigned to each bug in the backlog as status meanings are open to individual interpretation.
 Team worked together to come to consensus on the best suitable statuses for better clarity.

-# How the pair testing was managed and team work/effort was divided
+# Any lessons learned from your teamwork on this lab?

-For each kind of testing, We divided our group into two pairs.
-Initially, Each pair in our group did the Exploratory testing.
-In each pair, One of the group members did the actual testing on the ATM system(version 1.0 and version 1.1) and another group member recorded each bug/defect on the backlog.
-After Recording all the bugs/defects on the backlog, We verified all the findings of the bugs/defects as a group.
-Similarly for the manual functional testing, all the 40 tests were divided between two pairs.
-Similarly, one of the members from each pair performed the tests and another team member recorded it on the backlog.
-Moreover, we were able to get this lab done in a timely fashion as we started early and also had regular group meetings until the completion of this lab.
-In addition to this, Backlog was a useful tool in this lab as everyone was able to see the bugs being reported and make appropriate changes if necessary.
+We learned that we are able to get more work done in less time when working with team members.
+We were able to share our knowledge with each other to get the work done more efficiently and effectively.
+Moreover, we were able to get the lab done in a timely fashion as we started early and spent some time each order until completion.
+This lab showed us the importance of teamwork since everyone was able to benefit from the important ideas and concepts that were shared among the team members.Teamwork is one of the most important skills that is needed in the industry and this lab gave us a good practice of that.
+We were able to use the tools required such as backlog in order to report our findings.
+Once each member found an issue or bug, it was reported to the backlog.
+The findings were later verified between each pair and with all team members.
+Backlog was a useful tool as everyone was able to see the bugs being reported and make appropriate changes if necessary.
 Backlog allowed real time updates that would be viewed by everyone.
-All the written reports were divided equally between all the team members and reports were made on the google docs so that our team could effectively communicate and make changes accordingly.
+All the written reports were made on the google docs so that our team could effectively communicate and make changes accordingly.
 This helped us a lot as a group in writing our reports accurately.

 # Difficulties encountered, challenges overcome, and lessons learned